-Nonstructural Projects in the 2017 Coastal Master Plan
+Nonstructural Risk Reduction Projects in the 2017 Coastal Master Plan

-Several types of structures were evaluated including both residential and non-residential structures.
-Residential buildings included single family, multi-family, and manufactured homes.
-Non-residential buildings included commercial, industrial, and institutional structures.
+Several nonstructural risk reduction project types were evaluated for use on residential buildings including single family, multi-family, and manufactured homes, and non-residential buildings including commercial, industrial, and institutional structures.

 CPRA’s Flood Risk and Resilience Program is envisioned as a state-led, coast wide, nonstructural flood mitigation program for coastal Louisiana parishes.
-CPRA developed a risk reduction strategy that coordinates state resources and prioritizes areas of high risk, while parishes will play a lead role in implementing projects and selecting specific structures to be mitigated while prioritizing those that are low to moderate income.
-The program is intended to take advantage of nonstructural project funding outside federal grant programs in order to maximize flexibility and speed the implementation of “shovel ready” projects that further comprehensive coastal risk reduction goals.
-The 2017 Coastal Master Plan recommends 32 nonstructural project areas that include the mitigation 26,569 structures at a cost of $6.06 billion over the next 50 years.
+Through the master plan, CPRA developed a risk reduction strategy that coordinates state resources and prioritizes areas of high risk, with parishes playing a lead role in implementing projects and selecting specific structures to be mitigated while prioritizing those that are low to moderate income.
+The program is intended to take advantage of nonstructural risk reduction project funding outside of federal grant programs in order to maximize flexibility and speed the implementation of projects that further comprehensive coastal risk reduction goals.
+The 2017 Coastal Master Plan recommends 32 nonstructural projects that include the mitigation of over 26,000 structures at a cost of $6 billion over the next 50 years.
 It should be noted that these recommendations are general and do not address any specific structures.
-Feedback from our working partnerships with the Community Focus Group, Parish Floodplain Managers Group, Flood Risk and Resilience Stakeholder Group and other coastal citizens was essential in developing this effort.
+Feedback from the Community Focus Group, Parish Floodplain Managers Group, Flood Risk and Resilience Stakeholder Group, and other coastal citizens was essential in developing this effort.
 For more information on the nonstructural risk reduction project recommendations, please see Attachment E3: Nonstructural Model Results.